BBlankie/Clothes-Options/README.md

 # Clothes-Options
-##A Cdda mod for adding extra options on clothes
+A Cdda mod focusing on adding extra options on clothes
+# List
+Option to wrap certain clothes like jackets and coats on waist - adding rest of the clothes